rp-dippold/Quantitativ-Trading/README.md

 ### Start a Jupyter Notebook
 1. Navigate to a project's folder, e.g. by `cd p1_trading_with_momentum`
 2. Start the notebook by entering `jupyter-notebook` into the bash terminal.
+3. Copy one of the displayed URLs, e.g. 'http://127.0.0.1:8888/?token=78c...' in a browser tab.
-3. Select the corresponding notebook, e.g. `project_1_starter.ipynb`
+4. Select the corresponding notebook, e.g. `project_1_starter.ipynb` in your browser.